fbpx

 The Master of Arts Screen: Editing will enable you to work at a professional level on-screen narratives of all kinds.
 You will graduate with the skills you need to fast-track your career as a professional editor in film, television, documentary, advertising, VR, AR and web-based screen projects.

-AFTRS editing alumni include Margaret Sixel ASE, winner of an Academy Award and BAFTA for Mad Max: Fury Road (2016); Nick Meyers ASE, winner of an AACTA for Balibo (2009) and an ASE Award for The Rocket (2013); Andy Canny, winner of an AACTA for The Invisible Man (2020); Mark Perry ASE for Rake (2012-2016), Friday on My Mind (2017) and The Kettering Incident (2016); and Andrea Lang ASE, Cunnamulla (2001), winner of Film Critics Circle of Australia and Hollywood Film Award for Best Documentary, and We Don’t Need a Map (2017), winner of the NSW Premier’s Digital History Prize and Best Documentary ATOM Award.
+AFTRS editing alumni include Margaret Sixel ASE, winner of an Academy Award and BAFTA for Mad Max: Fury Road (2016); Nick Meyers ASE, winner of an AACTA, AFI and FCCA for Sweet Country (2017) and an ASE Award for The Rocket (2013); Andy Canny, winner of an AACTA and an ASE for The Invisible Man (2020); Mark Perry ASE for The Last King of the Cross (2023), New Gold Mountain (2021) and Rake (2012-2016) and The Kettering Incident (2016); Andrea Lang ASE, winner of an ASE award for A Law Unto Himself (2012), a DoubleTake Documentary Film Festival award for best editing for Cunnamulla (2001) and an AFI award for Thomson of Arnhem Land (2000); and Roland Gallois, AFTRS Discipline Lead, Editing and winner of ASE for Samson & Delilah (2009).

 Meet Your Lecturers